 - Neighborhood park, greenspace, and trail (approximately 4.98 acres)

 - Landscape buffer along western boundary of Parcel B

 - No public amenities are planned; all will be privately developed and only available to the multi-family development

-Under the inclusion agreement as currently contemplated, KCRMD would be afforded the opportunity to review, comment on, and approve the planning and design of the parks and recreation improvements prior to their construction.
-During the construction and installation of the parks and recreation improvements, KCRMD also would be afforded reasonable advance notice of the installation of landscaping materials and/or irrigation systems, or any parts thereof, and would be permitted to have representatives on-site to observe the installation.
-KCRMD would subsequently agree to accept ownership of such parks and recreation improvements so long as the parks and recreation improvements are constructed in accordance with industry standards and the plans and specifications that KCRMD approved.
-If any parks and recreation improvement was constructed against industry standards or the approved plans and specifications, then KCRMD would not have to accept ownership of it.
-KCRMD would be solely responsible for the ongoing operation and maintenance of any parks and recreation improvements for which it accepts ownership, and would operate and maintain them to the same standards as all other comparable park and recreations improvements owned or operated by KCRMD.
-These improvements would become public improvements available to any and all users no matter residency status.
+KCRMD will be afforded the opportunity to review, comment on, and approve the planning and design of the parks and recreation improvements prior to their construction.
+During the construction and installation of the parks and recreation improvements, KCRMD will be afforded reasonable advance notice of the installation of landscaping materials and/or irrigation systems, or any parts thereof, and will be permitted to have representatives on-site to observe the installation.
+KCRMD will subsequently agree to accept ownership of such parks and recreation improvements so long as the parks and recreation improvements are constructed in accordance with industry standards and the plans and specifications that KCRMD approved.
+If any parks and recreation improvement was constructed against industry standards or the approved plans and specifications, then KCRMD will not have to accept ownership of it.
+KCRMD will be solely responsible for the ongoing operation and maintenance of any parks and recreation improvements for which it accepts ownership, and will operate and maintain them to the same standards as all other comparable park and recreations improvements owned or operated by KCRMD.
+These improvements will become public improvements available to any and all users no matter residency status.

 Master Association Number of Properties